Abdallah Msambachi Calls for Accelerated Soybean Growth at the Tanzania Poultry Show 2024

 A Roadmap to Success: What Comes Next?

 Looking ahead, Msambachi highlighted the next steps for TSSI.
-“We are continuing to work on improving seed varieties, expanding market access, and aligning production with both the poultry industry and human consumption,” he said.
-The commitment to ongoing research and development is clear, as is the focus on creating a more structured market for soybeans.
+“We are continuing to work on improving seed varieties, expanding market access, and aligning production with the poultry industry and human consumption,” he said.
+The commitment to ongoing research and development and the focus on creating a more structured market for soybeans is clear.

 In addition to these efforts, TSSI will continue working with policymakers to ensure that the regulatory environment supports the sector’s growth.
 “Policy alignment is crucial to our success, and we will continue to engage with the public sector to create an enabling environment for the soybean sector,” he said.